Gering softball finished undefeated on last day of invite

-Day two of the Twin City Invite saw three games played at the Gering Dome Rock Complex between Alliance, Gering and Chadron.
+Day two of the Twin City Invite on Saturday, Sept.
+11, saw three games played between Alliance, Gering and Chadron at the Gering Dome Rock Diamonds Complex.

 The first game pit Gering and Alliance against each other in a matchup between Bulldogs.
-This was the first game for Gering after their 11-1 loss to Scottsbluff on Saturday, so they were looking to follow that loss in the right direction.
+This was the first game for Gering after its 11-1 loss to Scottsbluff on Friday, Sept.
+10, so the players were looking to follow that loss in the right direction.
 They would do just that with a 12-1 win over Alliance.

 Gering head coach Zach Ostergard told his team to forget about what happened and continue on like they had been.